Habitable zone: Definition

+Habitable planets

+The habitable zone concept is central to the search for habitable planets.
+Thousands of exoplanets have been discovered but detailed study of these remote objects is very difficult.
+Each discovery includes an estimate of the planet's orbital radius and this radius can be compared to the edges of the habital zone.

+A planet may be in a "habitable zone" and still be uninhabitable.
+While conventional habitable zones are defined by the possibility of water, whether a given planet in a habitable zone has water depends on surface conditions that are dependent on many of different individual properties of that planet beyond those considered in the definition of a habitable zone.
+This misunderstanding is reflected in excited reports of 'habitable planets'.
+Some astronomers have suggested that the term "habitability" should not even be used.

+Ultimately only technology for remote determination of signs of life will lead to discovery of habitable planets.

+Many additional criteria must be met for a habitable zone for complex life, but again a planet in such a zone may still not support complex life.
+Planets capable of supporting human life would face even more stringent requirements.
+These include surface temperatures between 0 degC and light in the visible range with brightness 0.02 lumens/cm^{2}, gravity below about 1.5 G, an oxygen atmosphere without toxic gases, other life forms essential for food, tolerable wind velocity, low levels of dust, radioactivity, meteor impacts, earthquakes and lightning.

 Solar System estimates

 The range of published estimates for the extent of the Sun's HZ.
 The conservative HZ is indicated by a dark-green band crossing the inner edge of the aphelion of Venus, whereas an extended HZ, extending to the orbit of the dwarf planet Ceres, is indicated by a light-green band.

 Solar System's Planetary-mass objects with partial or full orbits within the Extended Habitable Zone from left to right: Mercury, Venus, Earth and Moon, Mars, and Ceres.
 While many possess surface water in solid state, only Earth has liquid water on the surface.
 This is mainly due to a combination of low mass and an inability to mitigate evaporation and atmosphere loss against the solar wind.

-Estimates for the habitable zone within the Solar System range from 0.38 to 10.0 astronomical units, though arriving at these estimates has been challenging for a variety of reasons.
-Numerous planetary mass objects orbit within, or close to, this range and as such receive sufficient sunlight to raise temperatures above the freezing point of water.
-However, their atmospheric conditions vary substantially.

-The aphelion of Venus, for example, touches the inner edge of the zone in most estimates and, while atmospheric pressure at the surface is sufficient for liquid water, a strong greenhouse effect raises surface temperatures to 462 C at which water can only exist as vapor.
-The entire orbits of the Moon, Mars, and numerous asteroids also lie within various estimates of the habitable zone.
-Only at Mars' lowest elevations (less than 30% of the planet's surface) is atmospheric pressure and temperature sufficient for water to, if present, exist in liquid form for short periods.
-At Hellas Basin, for example, atmospheric pressures can reach 1,115 Pa and temperatures above zero Celsius (about the triple point for water) for 70 days in the Martian year.
-Despite indirect evidence in the form of seasonal flows on warm Martian slopes, no confirmation has been made of the presence of liquid water at the surface.
-While other objects orbit partly within this zone, including comets, Ceres is the only one of planetary mass.